-It is shown in this study that annual low flows reveal seasonal behavior, i.e. low flows are caused by two distinct physical mechanisms.
-Thus, to take into account the effect of seasonal behavior of low flows appropriately, the RHBN is divided into three types of stations: (1) stations where annual low flows were observed during the winter season only (2) stations where annual low flows were observed during the summer season only, and (3) stations where annual low flows were observed both during the winter and summer seasons.
-This partitioning of the RHBN stations is imperative because results of the study show that conclusions drawn from the analysis of annual low flows alone, without due consideration to their seasonal behavior, could lead to erroneous conclusions for the whole network.
-Therefore, the seasonality of the studied low flow regimes should not be ignored when identifying temporal changes.
+[51] It is shown in this study that annual low flows reveal seasonal behavior, i.e., low flows are caused by two distinct physical mechanisms.
+Thus, to take into account the effect of seasonal behavior of low flows appropriately, the RHBN is divided into three types of stations: (1) stations where annual low flows were observed during the winter season only, (2) stations where annual low flows were observed during the summer season only, and (3) stations where annual low flows were observed both during the winter and summer seasons.
+This partitioning of stations is imperative because results of the study show that conclusions drawn from the analysis of annual low flows alone, without due consideration to their seasonal behavior, could lead to erroneous conclusions for the whole network.
+Therefore the seasonality of the studied low-flow regimes should not be ignored when identifying temporal changes.

-Numerous studies have investigated patterns of temporal trend in streamflow regimes but there is no general agreement among hydrologists on the best methods to identify trends.
-The adopted methods included non-parametric, parametric, Bayesian and resampling procedures.
-This study employed the MK nonparametric test in combination with the PW, TFPW and BBS approaches to incorporate the effect of STP in order to study temporal evolution of low flow regimes in Canadian rivers.
-The combined MK-BBS approach, while being simple, is based on least number of statistical assumptions and properly takes into account the effect of autocorrelation structure of the time series of low flows.
+[52] Numerous studies have investigated patterns of temporal trend in streamflow regimes but there is no general agreement among hydrologists on the best methods to identify trends.
+The adopted methods included nonparametric, parametric, Bayesian and resampling procedures.
+This study employed the MK nonparametric test in combination with the PW, TFPW and BBS approaches, for incorporating the effect of STP, for studying temporal evolution of lowflow regimes in Canadian rivers.
 The autocorrelation structure of the time series being tested is known to affect the accuracy of the trend identification methods.
-The issue of selection and use of an appropriate methodology for assessing temporal changes in hydrological time series is an important one and it will continue to attract additional research because the results of estimating trend significance are not only sensitive to the choice of the method but also to the assumptions about the serial structure of the time series.
-It is also instructive to use more than one method for satisfactorily assessing the temporal change signal from limited length hydrological records.
-At the outset of any trend investigation study for detecting changes in time series of hydrological records, simple approaches involving least number of statistical assumptions, either based on the STP or LTP hypothesis, should be used and then the recourse be made to other sophisticated approaches, such as the ones reviewed in Khaliq et al. [2006], for modeling purposes to develop non-stationary low flow magnitude-frequency relationships.
+The issue of selection and use of an appropriate methodology for assessing temporal changes in hydrological time series is an important one and it will continue to attract additional research because analyses of this study demonstrate that the results of estimating trend significance are not only sensitive to the choice of the trend identification method but also to the assumptions about the autocorrelation structure of the time series.
+However, at the outset of any trend investigation study for detecting temporal changes in time series of hydrological records, it is instructive to use simple approaches involving least number of statistical assumptions, either based on the STP or LTP hypothesis, and then the recourse be made to other sophisticated approaches, such as those reviewed by Khaliq et al. [2006], for modeling purposes to develop nonstationary low-flow magnitude-frequency relationships.

-Under the assumption of STP, both statistically significant increasing and decreasing trends are noticed in low flow regimes in different parts of Canada, but the exact nature of causes of these trends has not been investigated.
-A detailed analysis of the interaction between climatic factors and low flow regimes is beyond the scope of this paper and therefore plausible qualitative explanations based on previously published work on trends in the associated climate fields for increasing and decreasing trends in low flow regimes are provided.
-Although the RHBN provides an excellent dataset for studying temporal changes, the limited record length and poor spatial coverage, especially in northern Canada, are obvious limitations.
-The interpretation of trends is strongly tied with the time period analyzed which makes it difficult to generalize the inferences made from 30-50 years datasets as there is potential for errors to be introduced depending on whether the period considered is droughtrich or drought-poor.
-Therefore, it is difficult to assume that the observed trends in low flow regimes and their joint spatial patterns for the 30-, 40- and 50-year time frames noted in the study reflect the behavior of longer time frames in all regions of the country.
+[53] Under the assumption of STP (or no persistence), both statistically significant increasing and decreasing trends are noticed in low-flow regimes in different parts of Canada, but the exact nature of causes of these trends has not been investigated.
+A detailed analysis of the interaction between climatic factors and low-flow regimes is beyond the scope of this paper and therefore plausible qualitative explanations based on previously published work on trends in the associated climate fields for increasing and decreasing trends in low-flow regimes are provided.
+The interpretation of trends is strongly tied with the time period analyzed which makes it difficult to generalize the inferences made from 30-50 years data sets as there is potential for errors to be introduced depending on whether the period considered is drought-rich or drought-poor.
+Therefore it is difficult to assume that the observed trends in low-flow regimes and their joint spatial patterns noted for the 30-, 40-, and 50-year time frames reflect the behavior of longer time frames and will continue to persist into the future.
+Because of the sensitivity of trends to the chosen time frame, care must be exercised in the comparison and interpretation of trends in low-flow regimes with corresponding trends in climate fields, e.g., precipitation and temperature.